 If there was one item of novelty in this surah it was ayah 5, which was in content and function much like 2 Peter 3:8.
 Of course, the 2 Peter quote says a day is like a thousand years and a thousand years like a day to God, and this ayah says a day to God is a thousand years to men.
 But, in content and purpose this ayah is obviously intended to communicate God’s sense of time not being bound to man’s, and the machinations of His work being beyond man’s time-scale.
 I can agree with that.

 Sometimes reiteration is made interesting by the presence of variety.
 The change that caught my attention this surah was particularly subtle, but very noticeable given how often and consistent the phrase has appeared elsewhere.
 A common enough refrain provided to Muhammad/the believers is to command the disbelievers –so hellbent on getting a proof from God as they are– to wait, as indeed the believers are waiting (examples 1, 2, 3, 4, 5).
 Since the disbelievers are usually the targets being censured in these passages, it always rings ominous of a “wait and see…” in which the surprise is truly horrifying.
 Today’s surah, at the very end in ayah 30, flips the direction of the command around so that it is Muhammad who is told to wait, as indeed the disbelievers are waiting.
-The disbelievers are still being demonstrably pushy, so their waiting is still characterized by impatience.
+The disbelievers are still being demonstrably pushy, and their waiting is still characterized by impatience.
 However, since this ayah is censuring Muhammad (or the community for whom he is the representative) it feels much more like a reining in of his impatience.
 Perhaps Muhammad is starting to fall short of the passive prophetic principle of waiting for God?

 That Muhammad is being reined in could have added connotations depending on how one translates a word in the preceding ayat of 28-29.
 In those ayat, the disbelievers are asking Muhammad to make a hard prediction about “the fatḥ.”
 The roots of that word, f-t-ḥ, build roots related to the concept of “opening.”
 For example, ones keys as tools of opening are called mafaatiḥ.
 Opening something usually means revealing what was within or removing of the defenses for what was within, and thus words built around the roots f-t-ḥ can also include words about revelation and conquest.
 And whereas English might say that a case is “closed” once its matters are all revealed to the point of making a decision, Arabic might say that the case is “opened” instead.
 When the Quran uses the noun fatḥ in this instance, translators waver between meanings of decision (in the spirit of all matters being revealed) and conquest (in the spirit of all defenses being breached).
 Most translators have chosen “decision,” but a few chose the more militant terms “victory” or “conquest.”
 If this surah indicates the matter of conquest has come up, then that would suggest Muhammad is at this point envisioning a future in which he has to be more directly involved in bringing judgement upon the disbelievers.
 Thus the final ayah commanding him to wait is the Quran saying, “not yet, not yet.”
 The noun fatḥ almost exclusively appears in Medinian suwar, where military action often contextualized the word into “victory/conquest.”
 However, the one Meccan instance of fatḥ is in service to the story of Noah’s flood, where there was no military conquest involved.
 Thus one shouldn’t be too hasty in concluding that the appearance of the noun here is wrapped up in military meaning.